What is Monese?

 - Debit card.
 Order and manage your contactless debit card.
 You can see whether your card is active and get a reminder of your pin.

 - Support.
-The support tab provides customers with easy access to customer service via instant messenger or email.
+The support tab provides customers with easy access to customer service via telephone, instant messenger or email.
 This tab also has an FAQ section.

 - Direct debits.
 View and manage your active direct debits.
 Your account number and sort code are provided on this page for you to copy.